 Dr. Lukin specializes in men’s issues and couple’s counseling.
 His therapeutic approach focuses on providing support and practical feedback to help patients effectively address personal life challenges.
 He integrates complementary modalities and techniques to offer a personalized approach tailored to each patient.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth to which they are committed.

-Dr. Lukin is a member of the American Psychological Association, Association for Behavioral and Cognitive Therapies, New Jersey Psychological Association, Northeast Counties Association of Psychologists, New York State Psychological Association, The International Centre for Excellence in Emotionally Focused Therapy, The New York Center for Emotionally Focused Therapy, and IOCDF - International OCD Foundation, and the Association for Contextual Behavioral Science (ACSB).
+Dr. Lukin is a member of the American Psychological Association, Association for Behavioral and Cognitive Therapies, New Jersey Psychological Association, Northeast Counties Association of Psychologists, New York State Psychological Association, The International Centre for Excellence in Emotionally Focused Therapy, The New York Center for Emotionally Focused Therapy, IOCDF - International OCD Foundation, and the Association for Contextual Behavioral Science (ACSB).